 Users come to Google Play and Apple’s App Store for the same purpose – to Install an app.
 The elements you find there are basically the same – an icon, image gallery, descriptions, reviews, and maybe a video.

 And yet, the layout of these elements are different, which cause some striking behavioral differences between the 2 different stores.
-We’ve run a series of tests comparing Google Play to the App Store, in which all other elements remained the same – same targeting, same creatives, same product – and this is what we’ve found:
+We’ve run a series of tests comparing the App Store vs Google Play, in which all other elements remained the same – same targeting, same creatives, same product – and this is what we’ve found:

 Google Play users are 40% more likely to show decisive behavior

-If you read our previous post, you know that App Store users are split into two categories – Decisive Visitors, who choose whether or not to install based only on elements visible upon page load, and Exploring Visitors, who interact with your page elements (i.e. watching a video, scrolling your image gallery, etc.) before making their decision.
+If you read our previous post about App Store Product Page design, you know that App Store users are split into two categories – Decisive Visitors, who choose whether or not to install based only on elements visible upon page load, and Exploring Visitors, who interact with your page elements (i.e. watching a video, scrolling your image gallery, etc.) before making their decision.

 Perhaps the most significant difference between Google Play and iOS is that Google Play users are 40% more likely to show decisive behavior.
 This comes down to layout – with a prominent Feature Graphic on the top of the page and the screenshot gallery dipped beneath the fold, users get a more complete visual picture in Google Play, whereas in iOS it’s clear that there is a scrollable image gallery to complete your messaging.